SeunghyunSEO/lingua/exp_logs/README.md

 - for nGPT, warmup and weight decay set as 0.0
     - while baseline (muP) used 1k warmup and 0.1 wd
-- both of them, nGPT and muP baseline 40k adam update (nearly 5B tokens)
+- both of them, nGPT and muP baseline are trained with 40k adamw update (nearly 5B tokens)
 - i guess muP gaurantee maximal update for every layers theoretically, there are not huge gap or nGPT show better performance in large scale or when baseline use higher warmup steps

 ![lr_0.00195_baseline_vs_ngpt](assets/images/mup_sweep/lr_0.00195_baseline_vs_ngpt.png)